 Marketers can gain a lot of insight from information about specific users, especially users that complete a conversion action.
 What’s their contact information?
 What’s their IP address?
 What do they want from your company?
 Perhaps most importantly, are they a solid lead or not?
 Without the ability to examine lead capture data for specific conversions, marketers with conversion numbers that may not hold up to intense scrutiny.

 So someone called your business.
 Great!
 How did they get your number, or find your business in the first place?
 Unless you remember to ask on the phone call, you have no way of knowing.
-Google Analytics certainly can’t provide you with data regarding this type of offline conversion.
+Google Analytics can’t provide you with data regarding this type of offline conversion, but it can if you add WhatConverts.

-Call tracking information is valuable though; Digital marketing is driving 92 percent of business calls, and 61 percent of mobile searches result in a phone call.
+Call tracking information is valuable; digital marketing is driving 92 percent of business calls, and 61 percent of mobile searches result in a phone call.
 Calls are every bit as important as important as digital conversions like emails and form fills.
 In some cases, even more so; According to a report from BIA/Kelsey>, 66 percent of SMBs rate phone calls as a good or excellent source of leads.

 Tracking calls as conversions is a key component of developing an accurate lead tracking and client reporting system.
 But what if you want to go even further, beyond just tracking the calls that come in?
-That’s where keyword-level call trackingcan fill in gaps, giving you the ability to see which PPC keywords generated each phone call, so you can optimize your AdWord spend accordingly.
+That’s where WhatConverts keyword-level call tracking can fill in gaps, giving you the ability to see which PPC keywords generated each lead, so you can optimize your Google Ads spend accordingly.

 Google Analytics can tell you if your site experienced a drop in conversions from one month to the next.
 What it won’t show you is why that drop occurred; which marketing channels were responsible for that drop in conversions.
 GA is good at showing what happened, but lacks the functionality to show why it happened.